whitneyburton/portfolios/students/1804-front/james-burbage/20180608-james-burbage-m1.markdown

 ### Playing a Part

 I was always willing to help my classmates when I could.
 I also enjoyed pairing and meeting with my mentor.
+I love the tech community as a whole and want to go to more meetups.

 ------------------